CrauxDEV0/Krypto-Discord-Bot/README.md

 > A Multipurpose Discord Bot with Chatbot, Moderations and Several useful commands!

-Crypto Discord Bot is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) by [Craux](https://github.com/CrauxDEV0).
+Krypto Discord Bot is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) by [Craux](https://github.com/CrauxDEV0).

 ## Command Categories 📑
 - [x] Fun